jamesheald/COIN/README.md

 ### Fitting the model to data

-The parameters of the COIN model are fit to data using maximum likelihood estimation.
-The data should be passed to the model via the adaptation property and be in vector form with one element per trial (use NaN on trials where adaptation has not been measured).
+To fit the parameters of the COIN model to data using maximum likelihood estimation, the negative log probability of the data must be calculated given the parameters.
+To caculate the negative log likelihood, first define the model parameters and the paradigm (see [Properties](#properties)) and pass the data to the model via the adaptation property.
+The data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
 After the model parameters and paradigm have also been defined (see [Properties](#properties)), the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```